Bordered Heegaard Floer homology: Invariance and pairing: Proof of Theorem

 (The $\lambda_k^i$ are elements of $V^1_s$ with $s<0$.)
 In particular, there is an undesirable term in $D_3(\eta_{i+1})$.
 In addition, we usually have $D_{123}(\eta_i) = 0$; the exception is when the arrow has width equal to one, when

 Consider next $\xi_0$, which has no vertical differential either into or out of it.
 We see that its corresponding element comes from a chain

-where the chain of elements $\varphi_i$ extends back to $V^1_s$ where $s$ is large in magnitude (and hence $V^1_s$ is one-dimensional).
+where the chain of elements $\varphi_i$ extends back to $V^1_s$ where $s$ is small in magnitude (and hence $V^1_s$ is one-dimensional).
 Similarly, consider the element $\eta_0$ which has no horizontal differential either into or out of it.
 (Remember that $\xi_0$ and $\eta_0$ can coincide.)
 Associated to $\eta_0$ is a similar string

-where the chain of elements $\mu_i$ extends forward to $V^1_s$ where $s$ is large in magnitude (and hence $V^1_s$ is one-dimensional).
+where the chain of elements $\mu_i$ extends forward to $V^1_s$ where $s$ is sufficiently small in magnitude that $V^1_s$ is one-dimensional).
 Thus, for some sufficiently large $a$ and $b$, we must have that $\varphi_a=\mu_b$; i.e., we can connect the two chains to a single one of the form

-We have now constructed bases for all the $V^1_s$: \begin{itemize} \item $\lambda^i_k$ and $\mu_k$ for $s \le -n/4$, \item $\phi_k = \mu_k$ for $-n/4 < s < n/4$, and \item $\kappa^i_k$ and $\phi_k$ for $s \ge n/4$. \end{itemize} However, we have extra generators for the modules and terms in the coefficient maps.
-To bring the module to the desired form, we must change basis so as to \begin{itemize} \item split off the chain of canceling generators in~\eqref{eq:coeff-map-horiz} by arranging for $D_3(\eta_{i+1})$ and $D_{23}(\lambda^i_\ell)$ to vanish; \item eliminate the generators with canceling differentials in~\eqref{eq:coeff-map-vert}, in particular $\alpha^j$ and $\beta^j$; and \item bring $D_{123}$ to the desired form, by eliminating the non-trivial terms belonging to width one arrows (Equation~\eqref{eq:NontrivialD123}). \end{itemize} We do this by successively changing basis (and, at some point, dropping out $\beta^j$).
+We have now constructed bases for all the $V^1_s$: \begin{itemize} \item $\lambda^i_k$ and $\mu_k$ for $s \le -n/4$, \item $\phi_k = \mu_k$ for $-n/4 < s < n/4$, and \item $\kappa^i_k$ and $\phi_k$ for $s \ge n/4$. \end{itemize} However, we have extra generators for the modules and extra terms in the coefficient maps.
+To bring the module to the desired form, we must change basis so as to \begin{itemize} \item split off the chain of canceling generators in~\eqref{eq:coeff-map-horiz} by arranging for $D_3(\eta_{i+1})$ and $D_{23}(\lambda^i_\ell)$ to vanish; \item eliminate the generators with canceling differentials in~\eqref{eq:coeff-map-vert}, in particular $\alpha^j$ and~$\beta^j$; and \item bring $D_{123}$ to the desired form, by eliminating the non-trivial terms belonging to width one arrows (Equation~\eqref{eq:NontrivialD123}). \end{itemize} We do this by successively changing basis (and, at some point, dropping out $\beta^j$).

 We start by modifying the base to eliminate the unwanted terms in~$D_3$ (from $\eta_{i+1}$ when there is a horizontal arrow from $\eta_i$).
 To this end, we change basis by

 With this substitution, we have that $D_3(\eta_{i+1}')=0$, $D_2(\lambda^i_\ell)=\eta_{i+1}'$, and $D_{23}(\lambda^i_\ell)=\penalty1000 0$.
 Let $\{\xi_j'\}$ denote the corresponding change of basis applied to the $\{\xi_j\}$ so that Formula~\eqref{eq:xi-eta-reln} remains true.
 Note that the other coefficient maps are unchanged; in particular $D_1(\xi_j')=D_1(\xi_j)$, and there are no coefficient maps other than $D_2$ which enter $\eta_{i+1}'$.
 Also, the chain of canceling generators from this horizontal arrow now splits off as a direct sum, so we can drop them.